Napam/meny/README.md

     menu([subcase2, subcase1], title= ' Title here ')
 menu(locals(), title=' Main menu ')
 ```
+## What if want to define functions without having them displayed in the menu?
+Of what I can think of: you can either define your functions in another python file and import that, or you can create a class (in the same file as the case functions) that consists of your functions as static methods.

 ## Optional: Decorator
 To enforce a common behavior when entering and leaving a case within a menu, you give a decorator to the ``menu`` function.
 However, it is important that the decorator implemets ``__wrapped__`` attribute.
 Generally, it should look like this